Want to know to save an indoor plant from dying? Just stop doing these 15 things that kill your houseplants!

 Lack of fertilizer leads to weak plants with pale leaves and stunted growth.
 Fertilizing potted plants regularly is essential as they have no other source to get the required nutrients in container culture.

-Excessive Fertilization is another problem like fertilizing too little.
-Fertilizers contain salts, which thwarts the flow of water into the roots.
+Excessive Fertilization is another problem, just like fertilizing too little.
+Fertilizers contain salts, which thwart the flow of water into the roots.
 Browning leaf tips, yellowing and wilting lower leaves, defoliation, and crust of fertilizer on the soil surface are some of the common symptoms of overfertilization.
 Check out this informative article from Penn State Extension to learn more.

 A Tip: To reduce the effects of overfertilization, apply a lot of tap water to the soil to wash away the salts.
 Follow this process for a couple of days.

-A Tip: Always inspect a new plant for pests and insects before you buy it.
-Keep an eye on your plants to detect the pest infestation early.
+A Tip: Always inspect a new plant for pests and insects before buying it.
+Keep an eye on your plants to detect pest infestation early.
 You can remove the pests at the initial stage by handpicking.
 Pruning out the infected part or spraying the plants with a mild insecticide also works.